jsailo/notes/docs/docusaurus-tutorials/deploying-to-github.md

 ## Using SSH to deploy your Docusaurus page.

-Just run the following in succession.
+Run the following commands in succession.
 ```bash
 npm run build
 ```